-As if nine months of pregnancy aren’t challenging enough, many moms are at the start of an entirely new journey once a little one arrives–that’s right, it’s time to breastfeed.
+As if nine months of pregnancy aren’t challenging enough, many moms are at the start of an entirely new journey once a little one arrives.
+That’s right, it’s time to breastfeed.
 Although the American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a baby’s life, this timeframe may seem next to impossible for moms who aren’t adequately prepared for this process.
-Thankfully, there are some steps moms can take during pregnancy and shortly after birth that can help make the breastfeeding journey a smooth one.
+Thankfully, there are some steps moms can take that help make the breastfeeding journey a smooth one.
 Let Pumps for Mom be your guide and help you prepare for your unique breastfeeding experience.

 Get the Best Insurance Breast Pump for You

 Embarking on the breastfeeding journey?
 It’s time to get to know your new breast friend–the breast pump.
 These handy machines are considered durable medical equipment, and thanks to the Affordable Care Act, most insurance plans cover the cost of a pump for new moms.
 Getting a breast pump through insurance can feel intimidating, especially with complicated coverage information and hundreds of breast pump options.
 Thankfully, Pumps for Mom is here to help expectant moms get a free breast pump through insurance without the stress.
-All you have to do is confirm your insurance information through our qualification form, browse our selection of insurance breast pumps, pick the pump that best meets your needs, and we’ll get it to you as quickly as possible.
+All you have to do is confirm your insurance information through our qualification form and browse our selection of insurance breast pumps.
+Then, pick the pump that best meets your needs and we’ll get it to you as quickly as possible.
 We’ve got your back.

 Stock Up on Breastfeeding Accessories

 Once you get your insurance breast pump, it’s time to accessorize.
 Breast pump accessories aren’t just for looks, though.
 From extra bottles and storage bags to nursing bras and Freemie Collection Cups, breast pump accessories are designed to make your breastfeeding experience as easy and efficient as possible.
 In addition to breastfeeding accessories, postpartum compression garments can also give new moms more physical freedom and help speed up recovery from pregnancy, labor, and delivery.
-Expecting the best but preparing for the worst can help you make the most of your breastfeeding journey from the very first feeding.
+Make the most of your breastfeeding journey by expecting the best but preparing for the worst.
 Plus, extra storage bags, nursing bras, or bottles never hurt anyone.

 No one ever mastered breastfeeding in the first day of motherhood–and if they did, we haven’t heard about it.
 In fact, this intuitive process is rarely easy.
-There is a lot that can go wrong as moms and babies learn to work together throughout each feeding, but addressing these challenges before they become significant problems can help moms and babies breastfeed for longer without frustration.
+There is a lot that can go wrong as moms and babies learn to work together throughout each feeding.
+Addressing these challenges before they become significant problems can help moms and babies breastfeed for longer without frustration.

-A breastfeeding class during pregnancy or an appointment with a lactation consultant after delivery can help give new moms a head-start on becoming a breastfeeding pro themselves.
-In addition to breastfeeding diet tips, help with positioning, and latching guidance, a lactation consultant can advise moms on the best breast pumps available and how to take full advantage of a breast pump throughout the breastfeeding journey.
+A breastfeeding class during pregnancy or an appointment with a lactation consultant after delivery gives new moms a head-start..
+In addition to breastfeeding diet tips, help with positioning, and latching guidance, a lactation consultant can advise moms on the best breast pumps.
 It’s also important to communicate consistently with your obstetrician throughout your pregnancy and your time breastfeeding.
-Your doctor will write you a prescription for a breast pump and can advise you on what changes you may need to make to your diet or medication to make the best breast milk for your little one.
+Your doctor will write you a prescription for a breast pump and can advise you on diet changes or medication to make the best breast milk for your little one.

 Plan to Breastfeed Immediately After Delivery

 When it comes to breastfeeding, the sooner, the better!
 The World Health Organization encourages moms to breastfeed and initiate skin-to-skin contact as soon as possible after delivery.
-Ideally, new moms begin a breastfeeding session within an hour of birth, and many hospitals provide support for new moms through nurses or lactation consultants.
-For moms who are separated from their newborns immediately, often as a result of premature birth or an infant who needs medical attention in the neonatal intensive care unit (NICU), getting mom’s breast milk to these little ones is still essential.
+Ideally, new moms begin a breastfeeding session within an hour of birth.
+Many hospitals provide support for new moms through nurses or lactation consultants.
+For moms who are separated from their newborns immediately, getting mom’s breast milk to these little ones is still essential.
 Hospital staff should be able to help new moms express breast milk, either through a multi-user, hospital-grade breast pump, or by teaching moms how to express milk by hand or with a manual breast pump.

 Create a Support System

-Whether you join a group of breastfeeding moms in an online forum, rely on regular meet-ups with your friends, or turn to your family members who have been where you are, having encouragement from the people around you can make or break your experience.
-Breastfeeding is mentally, emotionally, and physically draining, and although it has amazing benefits for babies, moms need support throughout every step of the process.
+Having encouragement from the people around you can make or break your experience.
+Breastfeeding is mentally, emotionally, and physically draining.
+Although it has amazing benefits for babies, moms need support throughout every step of the process.

 Whatever the AAP says, those six months of exclusive breastfeeding can feel endless and will require a lot of work from determined moms.
 Thankfully, new moms don’t have to do it alone.
-From lactation consultants to the team of breast pump experts at Pumps for Mom, we are on your side and are here so you can experience the best possible breastfeeding journey.
+Lactation consultants to the team of breast pump experts at Pumps for Mom are here so you can experience the best possible breastfeeding journey.